 The USB Format Tool is a product of Hirens

 How We Moved WUBI to a USB Flash Drive

-- Download the HP USB Format tool, and format your USB Flash Drive using the NTFS file system
+- Format your USB Flash Drive using the NTFS file system

 - Copy the following folders and files from your C: drive to the root of your USB device

 - Download and extract grubinst then run grubinst_gui.exe

 (right click – run as administrator in Vista/Win7)

 (1) Select your USB Disk from the drop down